joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-05-02-cornhole-connoisseur.md

 We can build on this logic to find the best decision when we have $2$ throws left.

+Whatever happens on our second to last throw, we can't finish the game (unless we get to $s \geq 4$).
+Instead, we'll arrive at one of the positions we just calculated: $V(0,1),\, V(1,1),\, V(2,1),\,$ or $V(3,1).$

+So, we should choose the move maximizes the expected value of our next position.
+After all, this is the best move we have available to us with $2$ moves left, and we already know the best moves available to us with $1$ move left.

 In general, we want to know the expected value of our position when we have $s$ accumulated points, and $t$ turns remaining, $V(s,t).$

 <br>